nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 from among five candidates (Fig. 2a).
-For each trial, they designated one structure as the "correct" structure, randomly selected one species as the target for press-perturbation, and randomly chose two (or three) additional species to provide the response observations.
+For each trial, they designated one structure as the "correct" structure, randomly selected one species as the target for press-perturbation, and randomly chose two (or three) additional species to provide the response "observations".
-They then calculated likelihoods for all candidate structures (including the true structure) and determined the proportion of instances ($$P$$) in which each candidate structure (rows) achieved the highest likelihood for each correct structure (columns) (Fig 2b).
+Then they calculated likelihoods of all candidate structures as described above and determined the proportion of instances ($$P$$) in which each candidate structure (rows) achieved the highest likelihood for each correct structure (columns) (Fig 2b).
 In all scenarios except one (when Structure IV was the "correct" model),